-For employers, ReRouting is a simple and cost-effective job posting board bringing together young candidates and employers who are looking to hire students and recent grads for entry-level positions.
+For employers, ReRouting is a simple and cost-effective job posting board bringing together young candidates and employers who are looking to hire the next generation workforce.

 What’s with the name ReRouting?